hishamthajudheen/django-crm2/README.md

 # Django CRM 2

-Django CRM 2 is an advanced Customer Relationship Management (CRM) web application built with Django and SQLite3.
+Django CRM 2 is an advanced Customer Relationship Management (CRM) web application built with Django and PostgreSQL.
 It allows organizations to manage leads efficiently, assign agents, and track lead progress.
 The application includes role-based access, email notifications, and a clean UI styled with Tailwind CSS.

 ## Features